Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 What Next

-We are seeking funding to expand the scope and length of this project to continue to reach IDPs and parents of under-fives in Burkina Faso.
+We have secured funding to expand the scope of this project to continue to reach IDPs and parents of under-fives in Burkina Faso for an additional two years.